kamerynjw/kamerynjw.github.io/teaching/2019/math242.md

 Announcements
 -------------

+* (11/15) Starting next week (Nov.
+18) the LAs for Math 242 will have to adjust the meeting times for the extra recitations.
+The schedule is:

+    * Tuesday 3-5.

+    * Wednesday 4-5.

+    * Thursday 3-4.

+    *Friday 4-5.

+    All extra recitations will be in Keller 403.
+Any student is invited to participate.

 * (11/4) As a reminder, the first midterm will be next Thursday, November 7, at 6pm in Webster Hall Room 203.
 Here are the topics you should understand:

     * How to decompose a rational expression into partial fraction form.